mathieucaroff/cellex/DOCUMENTATION.md

 The application includes the following parts:

 - The **view**, or display -- this is where the cellular automaton is displayed
-- The **top toolbar**, followed by the **top menu**.
-They provide some controls for the view.
+- The **top toolbar**, which provides some controls for the view.
 - The **automaton editor**

 ## View

 The view canvas supports click and drag, allowing panning using the mouse.
-It also supports resizing by clicking and dragging the bottom right corner.

 Please note that:

 - when the zoomed simulation is of the same width or of smaller width than the canvas, the view of the simulation is locked in the center of the canvas and the horizontal canvas moves are not possible
 - when the cellular automaton is being played, the vertical component of the mouse panning is disabled, i.e. only the horizontal component is considered.
-Also note that the heights of the two canvas are tied together.

 The following shortcuts are available: